-Fig. 1.
-Misclassifications caused by combinations of semantic perturbations.
+Fig. 1: Misclassifications caused by combinations of semantic perturbations.

-Fig. 2.
-Perturbation-induced changes in images (first row), saliency-maps (second row) and the metric quantified the degree of collapse of each saliency-map (third row); where $\delta$ denotes the threshold to judge a saliency-map is valid or not.
+Fig. 2: Perturbation-induced changes in images (first row), saliency-maps (second row) and the metric quantified the degree of collapse of each saliency-map (third row); where δ denotes the threshold to judge a saliency-map is valid or not.

-Fig. 3.
-The outermost boundaries of classification robustness (left) and attention robustness (right); the origin at the bottom-left corresponds to the input image without perturbation, and each plotted point denotes the perturbed input image (middle).
+Fig. 3: The outermost boundaries of classification robustness (left) and attention robustness (right); the origin at the bottom-left corresponds to the input image without perturbation, and each plotted point denotes the perturbed input image (middle).
 The shapes of the boundaries indicate the existence of regions that the DNN successfully classifies without sufficient evidence.

-Fig. 4.
-Differences in changes in saliency-maps for two DNNs.
+Fig. 4: Differences in changes in saliency-maps for two DNNs.
 Each saliency-map of DNN-1 above is more collapsed than DNN-2's: where columns (O), (B), (P), and (T) denote original (i.e., without perturbations), brightness change, patch, and translation, respectively.

-intensity of pixels to which the DNN should not pay attention.
-Therefore, to understand the weakness of combining perturbations, our approach visualizes the outermost boundary at which the sufficiency of robustness switches on the perturbation parameter space.
+perturbation parameter space.
 For instance, Figure 3 shows connected regions that contain the outermost boundary for classification robustness (left side) or attention robustness (right side).
 The classification boundary indicates that the DNN can misclassify the image with a thin patch and middle brightness.
 In contrast, the attention boundary further indicates that the brightness change can collapse the saliency-map more than patching, so we can see that any combinations with the brightness change pose a greater risk.
 Even when the same perturbations are given, the values of attention inconsistency for different DNNs are usually different (cf. Figure 4); thus, it is better to evaluate what semantic perturbation poses a greater risk for each DNN.